Mapuchit/PHP-projects/07_Save the Farm!/README.md

 ## General info
 The program runs in the command line by executing index.php.
-It practices PHP conditionals and logic.
+It practices PHP conditionals, logic and modularity.

 ## Technologies